 It's also easy enough to take a connecting flight to a more picturesque location as part of your trip.

-Before you get your dental work in Mexico, here are some of the main things you need to consider as you make your selection:
+And if you're searching on your own for a Mexico dentist, here are some of the main things you need to consider as you make your selection:

 Qualifications and accreditation